 University of Plymouth,

-The University is committed to discouraging the use of private cars, however, it continues to permit very limited car parking on campus for staff and visitors – in recognition of the fact that some do not have a realistic transport alternative.
+The University is committed to discouraging the use of private cars, however, it continues to permit very limited car parking on campus for staff and visitors who hold a blue badge.

 Only students with mobility impairment will normally be permitted to park on the Plymouth campus.